Ebazhanov/linkedin-skill-assessments-quizzes/adobe-acrobat/adobe-acrobat-quiz.md

 - [ ] Select **Tools** > **Enhance Scans** > **Enhance Scanned Document**.
 - [ ] Right-click the image and select **Add Image**.

 #### Q18.
 You receive a PDF of a manuscript to be printed as an on-demand book.
 The writer also sent a new, single-page PDF to be added to the manuscript as the book's cover.
-Where can you go to accomplish this ?
+Where can you go to accomplish this?

 - [ ] Tools > Compare Files
 - [x] Tools > Organize Pages
 - [ ] Tools > Edit PDF
 - [ ] Tools > Action Wizard

 #### Q19.
 In the PDF form you are creating for a client, you are asked to create a drop-down field containing the list of states in the United States.
-The client requests that the field dispaly the instructional text "Select your state" as a default choice when the form is opened.
+The client requests that the field display the instructional text "Select your state" as a default choice when the form is opened.
 How can you ensure that the instructional text is displayed by default in the drop-down field?

 - [x] Select the instructional text entry in the Dropdown Properties dialog box.
-- [ ] Choose commit Selected Value Immediately in the Dropdown Properties dialog box.
+- [ ] Choose to commit Selected Value Immediately in the Dropdown Properties dialog box.
 - [ ] Choose Sort Items in the Dropdown Properties dialog box.
 - [ ] Choose Format Category > Special in the Dropdown Properties dialog box.